Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/index.md

 subsets of consumers.
 To use consumer groups, you'll need to configure the following parameters:

 * `config.enforce_consumer_groups`: Set to true.
-* `config.consumer_groups`: Provide a list of consmer groups that this plugin allows overrides for.
+* `config.consumer_groups`: Provide a list of consumer groups that this plugin allows overrides for.

 For guides on working with consumer groups, see the consumer group [examples](/gateway/latest/admin-api/consumer-groups/examples) and